Ponystream/ulcodeIn24/README.md

 ### What's about ?

-* This project is the result of the Hackathon "ul.codeln24"
+* This project is the result of 24H of rush at the Hackathon "ul.codeln24"
 * The goal was to make an app which could help a family, a student or a professional to choose in which city they will wants move in, according their profile, the activities and interest points